maheshkhanwalkar/LiBoot/README.md

 ### Building

-Building LiBoot is somewhat complicated, due to its underlying dependency on Tianocore EDK II, which has a particularly unusual build system and various dependencies.
+Building LiBoot is somewhat complicated, due to its underlying dependency on [TianoCore EDK II](https://github.com/tianocore/edk2/), which has a particularly unusual build system and various dependencies.

-The following instructions have been tested on Ubuntu distros, so that should work.
-File an issue if something is missing or builds are breaking.
+#### Supported Build Platforms

+* macOS
+* Ubuntu

+The above list only describes the platforms for which LiBoot has been successfully built.
+It does not indicate the ability for LiBoot to boot those operating systems.
+That functionality has not yet been implemented.

 While it is possible to build EDK II on different platforms, we do not directly support it -- you are on your own!

 #### Installing dependencies
     ./uefi/install_deps.sh

-The provided shell script will install the required dependencies (using apt) and initialise all the git submodules for the edk2 package, which are required for building.
+The provided shell script will install the required dependencies and initialise all the git submodules for the edk2 package, which are required for building.

 #### Building the EFI image